monome/docs/norns/engine-study-2.md

 SuperCollider is a free and open-source platform for making sound, which powers the synthesis layer of norns.
 Many norns scripts are a combination of SuperCollider (where a synthesis engine is defined) and Lua (where the hardware + UI interactions are defined).

-This study is meant to extend the topics covered in [rude mechanicals](/docs/norns/engine-study-1/), which outlines starting points for engine development on norns, using SuperCollider.
-Like that study, we'll assume here that you've already got a bit of familiarity with SuperCollider -- if not, be sure to check out [learning SuperCollider](/docs/norns/studies/#learning-supercollider) for helpful learning resources and come back here after some experimentation.
+This study extends the topics covered in [rude mechanicals](/docs/norns/engine-study-1/), which outlines starting points for engine development on norns, using SuperCollider.
+As with that study, we'll assume that you've already got a bit of familiarity with SuperCollider -- if not, be sure to check out [learning SuperCollider](/docs/norns/studies/#learning-supercollider) for helpful resources and come back here after some experimentation.

 <details open markdown="block">
   <summary>